Teriks/TinkerRetroPie/README.md

 or install additional RetroPie packages by building them from source.

-# Build from source / install yourself
+# Build from source / Install yourself

 See the: [Reproduce Release Section](#reproduce-the-current-release) if you want to reproduce the current release image and installer tarball.
 The following steps will create an installer using the latest software versions, which